JHansen2000/Gang-Bot/README.md

 - Kick member
 - On init, create and log roles if they don't exist
 - Change rank structure roles
+- Disallow creation of gangs with same name as ranks

 ## Done
 - Pong a pinging user